nedrysoft/componentsystem/README.md

 ## Component Viewer

+The Nedrysoft::ComponentSystem::ComponentViewerDialog
-The component viewer provides a list of all the components that were found by the loader, along with their status (loaded, disabled, incompatible etc.) and additionally provides the means to enable or disable components from being used.
+dialog provides a list of all the components that were found by the loader, along with their status (loaded, disabled, incompatible etc.).
+Additionally, it provides the means to enable or disable components from being used.

 ![component viewer](https://user-images.githubusercontent.com/55795671/101047358-b17ce780-3579-11eb-8044-24f8263c7004.png)